 The Intellectual Myth of MJ Akbar

 Perhaps this article would earn me Akbar’s undying hostility and the ire of his employers.
-But the fact is he was no great shakes as an editor.
+But the fact is that he was no great shakes as an editor.
 Akbar was a reporter and a very good one.
 He was versatile, tough and moved fast.
-He came into a time when editors like Frank Moraes, Nihal Singh, Mulgaonkar et al were opinion leaders who gave intellectual stewardship of their papers.
-They were 9-5 with generous lunch time breaks who were friendly with the powers that be but were never story breakers.
+He came in at a time when editors like Frank Moraes, Nihal Singh, Mulgaonkar et al were opinion leaders who gave intellectual stewardship to their papers.
+They were 9-5 bosses with generous lunch time breaks and were friendly with the powers-that-be but were never story breakers.

 Readers were ready for deep throat news.
-Aveek Sarkar senses it was time for a newsmagazine.
+ABP owner Aveek Sarkar sensed that it was time for a pushy weekly news magazine.
 He started Sunday and put Akbar in charge.
-Then reporters like Akbar became editors because the owners felt they were changing the rules of the game and creating a new readership.
-Any media product likes to catch readers in their late teens and twenties so they can stay with the paper for the next 3 decades or so.
+Reporters like Akbar became editors because owners felt that they were changing the rules of the game and creating new readership.
+Any media product likes to catch readers in their late teens and twenties so they can stay with the paper/magazine for the next 3 decades or so.
 Akbar was that USP.

 Then he got greedy.
 He always had an inflated sense of destiny.
-He became a Rajiv Gandhi acolyte and a politician.
+He became a Rajiv Gandhi acolyte and a Congress politician.
 His paper even cooked up the St Kitts story to discredit Rajiv’s enemies.
-When Rajiv died Akbar went into the wilderness.
-None of his subsequent media projects took off.
-He was fired.
+When Rajiv died, Akbar went into the wilderness.
+None of his subsequent projects took off.
+He was fired from Asian Age humilatingly.

 All that remained was the residue of a distant myth.
-Examining his writing now is like reading outdated text.
+Examining his writing now is perusing outdated text.
 Clumsy English, mixed metaphors and pompous prose made the books and columns read self indulgent and self congratulatory.
-Compared with modern historians like Albinia and Mukhoty his books read like shabby textbooks thick with hyperbole.
+Compared with modern historians like Albinia and Dalrymple, his books resembled shabby textbooks thick with hyperbole.

-I was alarmed to learn Akbar had no idea about what was news.
-When he was brought into India Today in 2010 his first cover story idea was Goa as a den of vice.
-What a terrible yawn.
-It was a 20 year old story.
-But he had no idea.
-He put boots on the ground.
+I was alarmed to learn that Akbar had no idea about what was news.
+When he was brought to edit India Today in 2010 his first cover story idea was Goa as a den of vice.
+It was a terrible yawn.
+A 20 year old story.
+But he had no idea that it was.
+He immediately put boots on the ground.
 One of the reporters even fabricated stuff.
 Others had no fresh information.
 And the charade went on.
 Akbar lacked visual sense.
 The IT covers were all so eighties.
-He had no editorial sense either; one day he argued that the net worth and declared worth of a person was the same.
-He wanted a hit job and got it.
+He had no editorial sense either; one day he argued that a person’s net worth and declared worth was the same.
+He wanted a hit job on his perceived enemies and got it.

-Akbar was asked to go from both Asian Age and India Today because he was simply not good enough to do the job and lacked modern journalistic instincts and methods; but his past reputation was good PR.
+Akbar was sacked from both Asian Age and India Today because he was simply not good enough and lacked modern journalistic instincts and methods; but his past reputation was good PR.
 He called himself the father of magazine journalism at India Today, and Aroon Purie being Aroon Purie must’ve just smiled to himself.